bosnia student

 Governance and Identity

-Bosnia’s institutional architecture shapes political behavior, representation, and everyday interethnic interaction.
+Bosnia’s post-war structures shape political behavior, representation, and everyday interethnic interaction at both national and local levels.

 Divided Cities and Reconstruction